-- 3.1 The KTR is currently undergoing review and is expected to be published by April 2023. - 3.2 The guidance note can be referenced in the KTR. - 3.3 It is expected that this document will be a key enabler for the Williams-Shapps Plan commitment 41.
+- 3.1 The KTR is currently undergoing review and is expected to be published by April 2023. - 3.2 The reviewer of the KTR is aware of the development of GMGN2696 issue 1 and communication has been established on how this guidance note can be referenced in the upcoming version of the KTR. - 3.3 It is expected that this document will be a key enabler for the Williams-Shapps Plan commitment 41.
 As the implementation of this plan is unclear at the time of this proposal, it is expected that delivery of the document by early 2023 will support the plan.